 Product operations teams take charge of many of the following responsibilities:

-• Business process optimization — They manage workflows to facilitate good team communication and collaboration.
+Business process optimization — They manage workflows to facilitate good communication and collaboration across all team members.
+Their goal is to create standard operating procedures and governance around the product development lifecycle.

-• Customer insights — They conduct the data-gathering—including mining social media sentiment, customer reviews, and NPS scores—to ensure that products adhere closely to customer needs and expectations and that the customer journey is smooth.
+Customer insights — They conduct the data-gathering on customer feedback and pain points—including mining social media sentiment, customer reviews, customer support tickets, and NPS scores—to ensure that products adhere closely to customer needs and expectations and that the customer journey is smooth.

 Who works in product operations?